-This feature has been adapted from the original blog by Dr Gonzalo Shoobridge, Director of Strategic Partnerships & Client Solutions at Great Place to Work® UK.
+This feature has been adapted from the original blog by Dr Gonzalo Shoobridge, former Director at Great Place to Work® UK.

 Great Place to Work® specialises in helping organisations build impactful workplace cultures.
 We are here to help support our clients during this period of uncertainty.
 If you are a client, please reach out to your Account Manager who can share the tools we have in place to enable workplaces to measure and understand their current employee sentiments.
 If you are not a current client, stay tuned to our blog posts, Twitter, LinkedIn and publications for people practices, advice and thought leadership on how best to navigate this unprecedented time.